artsmia/artstories.md/art/melencolia-i.md

 The sum of the numbers in any row or column is the same as any other.
 Here they add up to 34, and other patterns of four work, too.

-## What is that Multi-Sided Block?
+## What Is That Multi-Sided Block?

 This shape, first recorded in Melencolia I, is called "Dürer’s Solid."
 It has eight sides: six pentagons and two equilateral triangles.
 It can be derived from the grid of the Magic Square.